SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ### Cloud Run logs

 It is recommended to first [check the logs in Cloud Run](https://cloud.google.com/run/docs/logging#viewing-logs-cloud-run).
 Ensure to refresh to see the latest logs.
-If there is a failure the Subscription will keep re-delivering messages and it may be necessary to .go to the Pub/Sub Subscription details and purge messages to stop that.
+If there is a failure the Subscription will keep re-delivering messages and it may be necessary to go to the Pub/Sub Subscription details and purge messages to stop that.

 ### Connector local testing